bendqh1/drupal/convert_bundles.md

 ## Patching (if needed)

-If there is need of patching, then patch and proceed.
+If there is need of patching, then patch in the way you prefer, and then proceed.

 ## Enabling